Last Updated: 10 July 2021

 These are the practices we will have in place:

 Masks are required in all public spaces by all attendees, volunteers, and organizers.
+The only place where masks will not be required is out in the hallway of the convention center, and in the concession area.
 The mask must cover both nose and mouth.
 Anyone not willing or not able to wear such a covering will be asked to leave.

 Physical distancing will be encouraged in any standing area.
 All tables will be spaced further apart accordingly.